roger-russel/smallbox/README.md

 ## Images Credits

-There is some imagens that I took to test to add images into static files.
+There is some images that I took to test to add images into static files.

 <span>Photo by <a href="https://unsplash.com/@filipz?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Filip Zrnzević</a> on <a href="/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>